-C. Bicycles/Motorcycles
+b) Bicycles/Motorcycles

 - i) Motorcycle and bicycle parking should be restricted to available motorcycle lots and bicycle racks.
 These vehicles may be impounded if they are left in walkways, breezeways, sidewalks, or hallways. - ii) Mopeds are considered the same as motorcycles and should follow the same regulations. - iii) Bicycles must be removed upon check out from the residence halls.
-All remaining bicycles will be removed from racks after May 31st. - iv) Electric scooters must be stored outside the residence halls.
+All remaining bicycles will be removed from racks after May 31st.

-D. Common Areas
+c) Common Areas

-- i) Common areas, including lounges, kitchens, bathrooms, laundry rooms and elevators are designated for appropriate use by the residents of each building. - ii) After using a community kitchen, pots, pans, dishes, utensils, etc. must be cleaned and properly stored.
+- Common areas, including lounges, kitchens, bathrooms, laundry rooms and elevators are designated for appropriate use by the residents of each building. - ii) After using a community kitchen, pots, pans, dishes, utensils, etc. must be cleaned and properly stored.
 Counters should be clear of any food debris or remnants.
 Items left in kitchens will be thrown out after the last round of the evening (approximately midnight). - iii) If these areas are consistently abused, misused, or vandalized they can be shut down to the community if appropriate, or they may be cleaned, fixed by the entire community and or fined.
 See Furniture for additional guidelines.

-E. Use of Room
+d) Use of Room